-The following is a list of the necessary steps for insurance recovery in case of property loss, damage or theft.
-Insurance recovery is subject to a $1,000 property and a $750 vehicle deductible.
+The following is a list of the necessary steps for insurance recovery in case of property loss, damage, theft or applicable personal injury.
+Insurance recovery is subject to a $2,500 property and a $1,000 vehicle deductible.

-- Obtain a narrative memo or written statement from the person who is responsible for the property.
+- Obtain a narrative memo or written statement from the person who is responsible for the property or incident.
 This memo should provide only factual information including:

 - exact location of property and when it was last seen and by whom

 - exactly how loss or injury occurred

 - Make a complete list of all damaged items (including make, model, and serial number).

 - Obtain copies of the original purchasing documents, i.e., campus orders, purchase orders, or invoices which show original cost, date of purchase, and purchase source.

 - Inquire and document the possible repair of the equipment.
 If practical, repair equipment or replace only damaged parts of equipment.